 Citation, DOI and case data

 Painless left arm non-pitting edema and axillary mass.
 History of diffuse large B-cell lymphoma, currently in remission.

 Loading Stack -

 0 images remaining

 There are multiple FDG-avid axillary lymph nodes bilaterally.
 There are FDG-avid but non-enlarged mediastinal and left internal thoracic lymph nodes.
 No abnormal FDG uptake is seen within the lungs.
 There are multiple FDG-avid para-aortic, mesenteric, bilateral pelvic (including mesorectal) and bilateral inguinal lymph nodes, many of which are significantly enlarged on CT.
 An FDG-avid gluteal node is noted.
 The spleen shows mild diffusely increased FDG uptake with no focal lesion or enlargement.

-This is a case of relapsed non-Hodgkin lymphoma (NHL) on PET-CT presenting as diffuse, painless non-pitting left arm oedema.
+This is a case of relapsed non-Hodgkin lymphoma (NHL) on PET-CT presenting as diffuse, painless non-pitting left arm edema.
 Core biopsy was not definitive for diffuse large B-cell lymphoma (DLBCL) relapse, as it showed CD5 positivity, whereas previous DLBCL was CD5 negative.
-Palliative chemotherapy commenced to reduce disease burden.
+Palliative chemotherapy was commenced to reduce the disease burden.